tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_03_DSAR_associate_to_activity.md

 ![image](../images/01_03_DSAR_Link_Activity_3.png)

-The submission and execution of such requests is described in the next section of this tutorial: [DSAR Request Execution]().
+The submission and execution of such requests is described in the next section of this tutorial: [DSAR Fulfillment Process](/articles/DPM/09_DPM_Tutorial/02_DSAR_Fulfillment/02_00_DSAR_Fulfillment_intro.md).